A guide to the must eat food in Singapore and where to eat it.

 Now, ten years on, a lot has changed.
 I’m no longer a backpacker (most of the time anyway), and Singapore has developed massively since my last visit.
 After hearing about Michelin star hawker stalls and seeing pictures of Gardens by the Bay on Instagram, I decided I needed to give Singapore another go.

 This time around, I loved it.
-Maybe I have become more of a city gal after seven years of living in London, or maybe it’s the food, either way, after five days in Singapore, it’s now up there as one of my favourite city breaks.
+Maybe I have become more of a city gal after seven years of living in London and five in Sydney, or maybe it’s the food, either way, after five days in Singapore, it’s now up there as one of my favourite city breaks.

 We, of course, visited Gardens by the Bay and the Botanic Gardens, which were both stunning.
 But I think the main highlights for me were food related, specifically the hawker centres.
 I’m not sure how I managed to miss these on my first trip to Singapore, but these centres offer a huge variety of food stalls, with cuisines from all over Asia and further afield.
 And the best part is that they are soooo cheap!
 I spent the whole trip thinking ‘why don’t we have this in Sydney/London!?’.